GFaure9/skelretarget/README.md

 ## Usage example

-To use poses bones orientations and constant bone lengths for retargeting, follow this steps:
+To use poses' bones orientations and constant bone lengths for retargeting, follow these steps:

 ```python
 from skelretarget.utils import load_csv_skels, make_video_simple